MuhammadHakim33/los-pollos-hermanos/README.md

     ```sh
     composer install
     ```
-3. Install breeze
     ```sh
-    php artisan breeze:install
-    ```
-     ```sh
     npm install
     ```
-4. Create new database in your local
+3. Create new database in your local
-5. Duplicate the `.env.example` file then rename it to `.env`
+4. Duplicate the `.env.example` file then rename it to `.env`
-6. Set the mysql db connection in the .env file
+5. Set the mysql db connection in the .env file
-7. Run migration
+6. Run migration
     ```sh
     php artisan migrate
     ```
-8. Run the app
+7. Run the app
     ```sh
     php artisan serve
     ```